jetspace/desktop/Readme.md

 ## Documentation

- Documentation is generated using mkdocs! you can find the markdown files in docs/ The documentation is hosted at [rtfd.org](http://side.rtfd.org/)
+ Documentation is generated using sphinx! you can find the documentation files in docs/ The documentation is hosted at [rtfd.org](http://side.rtfd.org/)